Updated: February 1, 2026

 Algarve

-The Algarve is Portugal’s southernmost region, popular for beach house rentals, vacation rentals, and coastal property investments.
+The Algarve is Portugal’s southernmost region, popular for beach house rentals, holiday rentals, and coastal property investments.
 Known for its breathtaking coastline and golden sandy beaches, the Algarve offers fantastic surfing spots, hidden bays, bird-filled lagoons, and rugged cliffs.

 The monthly rental costs for an apartment in the Algarve’s Albufeira, as an example, are: